rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_decision-risk.md

 This modular design allows an organization to gradually build a **library of risk-based simulations**, providing a consistent and scalable knowledge base that supports GMP decision-making across different applications.

+---

+*The next chapter consolidates these insights, summarizing the main conclusions and outlining practical next steps.*

 [← Previous: Pharmaceutical Case Study](chapter07_case-study1.md) | [▲ back to top](../#table-of-contents) | [Next → Conclusions and Next Steps](chapter09_conclusions-nextsteps.md)